General

 if COCH3 or

-secondary, or
+primary, secondary, or tertiary

 Benedict's